 The use of animals for research or teaching is a privilege.
-Animal users must fulfill all obligations prior to using animals at Missouri S&T. These obligations include:
+All PIs and users must fulfill all obligations prior to working in the animal research facility at Missouri S&T. These obligations include:

 After successful completion of all qualifications, the new users may be granted access to the animal research facility.